 For decades, the professional poker player was a rare breed.
 They were "road gamblers" with names like Doyle Brunson, "Amarillo Slim" Preston, Johnny Moss, and T.J.
 Cloutier.
 They were hardly household names.
 Many of them made their fortunes in back room games -- and usually lost them again.
 The only way to get good at poker was through years of experience, and earning that experience was a costly proposition.
 Many early professional players had fearsome reputations: Some claimed or were known to have committed murder, while some simply maintained an intimidating front to ward off cheats and thieves.

 These days, poker is becoming mainstream.
-The nationally televised World Poker Tour, combined with celebrity poker events, national coverage of the World Series of Poker and a best-selling book about the World Series of Poker by James McManus have added up to a surge in popularity for poker at the pro level.
+The nationally televised World Poker Tour, combined with celebrity poker events and national coverage of the World Series of Poker have added up to a surge in popularity for poker at the pro level.
 The World Series was once a small event hosted at Binion's Horseshoe in Las Vegas mainly to draw publicity.
 It featured a few of Benny Binion's friends in a Hold'em duel over a pile of chips.
 Now, thousands of people show up to watch and participate in the dozens of side tournaments, satellites, and ring games that surround the main competition.
 Anyone over the age of 21 can buy into the main event with $10,000.
 Many players have made their way in through satellite tournaments that cost much less to play and offer a seat in the main event as a prize.